Emilio Mola

 Emilio Mola y Vidal (9 July 1887 - 3 June 1937) was a Spanish military officer who was one of the three leaders of the revolt coup of July 1936 that started the Spanish Civil War.

 After the death of José Sanjurjo on 20 July 1936, Mola commanded the Nationalists in the north of Spain, while Franco operated in the south.
 Attempting to take Madrid with his four columns, Mola praised local Nationalist sympathizers within the city as a "fifth column", possibly the first use of that phrase.
 He died in a plane crash in bad weather, leaving Franco as the pre-eminent Nationalist leader for the rest of the war.
-It was suspected that his death was a result of sabotage.
-However, this has never been proven.
+It was suspected that his death was a result of sabotage, although this has never been proven.

 Early life and career

-Mola was born in Placetas, Cuba, at that time an overseas Spanish province, where his father, an army officer, was stationed.
+Mola was born in Placetas, Cuba, at that time an overseas Spanish province, where his father, Emilio Mola López, a captain in the Civil Guard and noted as a harsh disciplinarian, was stationed.
+His mother, Ramona Vidal Caro, had been born in Cuba and was of Catalan origin.
 The Cuban War of Independence split his family; while his father served in the Spanish forces, his maternal uncle Leoncio Vidal was a leading revolutionary fighter.
-In Spain, he enrolled in the Infantry Academy of Toledo in 1907.
-He served in Spain's colonial war in Morocco where he received the Military Medal, and became an authority on military affairs.
-He was wounded in action during the Kert campaign in May 1912 in the thigh and thus he was promoted to Captain.
-By 1927 he was a Brigadier-general.
+His family relocated to Girona in 1894, where he completed his primary and secondary schooling.
+In Spain, he enrolled in the Infantry Academy of Toledo in 1904.
+At the academy, he earned the nickname 'the Prussian' and graduated at the top of his class.